PrivSec-dev/privsec.dev/content/knowledge/Badness Enumeration.md

 ## The Obvious Problem

 The obvious argument against badness enumeration is that there are so many threat actors out there, it is impossible to make a list to block all of them.
 Even when you make a magical list that somehow includes all of the threat actors that exist today, tomorrow a new threat actor will pop up and attack you anyways.
 Enumerating badness does not systematically solve the underlying problem.
-It is simply running away from the problem and hoping that a competent adversary will not come after you.
+Instead, it is running away from the problem and hoping that a competent adversary will not come after you.
 Badness enumeration does not work, cannot work, has never worked, and will never work.

 ## Adblocking Extensions